kamindustries/td-scope/README.md

 ### Usage

-Connect an audio buffer to the td-oscilloscope tox and start adjusting parameters.
+Connect an audio buffer to the td-scope tox and start adjusting parameters.
 Depending on how complex the signal is, some fine tuning of the trigger, comparator, and slope sign will be required to get a good track.

-Note there's a little visual feedback thrown on at the end to make it look cool.
+There's a little visual feedback thrown on at the end to make it look cool.

-Tip: try using `Proximity` with a very small width for particularly tricky signals.
+Tip: for particularly tricky signals, try using `Proximity` with a very small width.

 ### Parameters

-`Latch` turns on oscilloscope tracking to get a stable looking waveform.
-Turning it off can be useful for longer timebases.
+`Latch` enables tracking to get a stable looking waveform.
+Turning it off makes it behave like a Trail CHOP and can be useful for longer timebases.

 `Timebase` chooses the window size in stepped increments.
 The length in seconds is displayed in the disabled parameter above.